TiROD: Tiny Robotics Dataset and Benchmark for Continual Object Detection: TiROD Benchmark Results

+The Cross-Domain scenario, as defined in Sec.~\ref{sec:tirod_dataset_benchmarks}, represents the most challenging of the two benchmarks considered, as it combines both domain and class-incremental learning across tasks.

-Regularization methods underperformed compared to replay-based techniques (see Table~\ref{tab:nanodet}), indicating that it is less effective when tasks involve significant domain shifts.
-Among them, SID was the best one, with a Final mAP of 16.4.
+As shown in Table~\ref{tab:nanodet}, regularization methods generally underperformed compared to replay-based techniques, suggesting that they are less effective when tasks involve significant domain shifts.
+Among them, SID was the best one, achieving a Final mAP of $20.8 \pm 2.42\%$.
 IncDet and LwF showed moderate stability but higher plasticity, indicating they effectively learn new tasks but struggle with catastrophic forgetting.
-Latent Distillation achieved an mAP close to SID, while offering better efficiency by freezing and sharing the backbone between teacher and student~\cite{pastiLD}.
+Furthermore, these regularization techniques exhibited relatively high variance across random seeds.
+Latent Distillation performed similarly to SID, but offered better efficiency by freezing and sharing the backbone between teacher and student~\cite{pastiLD}.

-Replay-based techniques outperformed all regularization methods.
-Temporal Replay performed worse due to its temporal sampling constraints, indeed, in some cases, the robot was not moving or the scene remained relatively unchanged, causing it to select unrepresentative frames.
-Standard and Latent Replay, both using random sampling, achieved a Final mAP of 37.8 and 36.5, respectively.
-While Latent Replay is more computationally efficient with the frozen backbone, it showed slightly worse plasticity, as updating only the upper layers limited adaptation to new tasks.
-Finally, K-Means Replay achieved the best overall performance across CLOD techniques with a Final mAP of 42.2, thanks to its representative memory buffer.
+Replay-based techniques consistently outperformed all regularization methods.
+Temporal Replay was the worst of them because, when the robot was still and the scene unchanged, it selected too many unrepresentative frames, which highlights the need to develop more effective sampling techniques.
+Standard and Latent Replay, both using random sampling, achieved a Final mAP of $38.4 \pm 0.74\%$ and $36.5 \pm 0.70\%$, respectively.
+While Latent Replay is more computationally efficient with the frozen backbone, it showed slightly worse plasticity, since updating just the upper layers limited the adaptation to new tasks.

+Finally, K-Means Replay achieved the best overall performance across all CLOD techniques.
+The ResNet variant yielded a Final mAP of $42.7 \pm 0.20\%$, showing extreme stability across runs and confirming the advantage of selecting more representative samples.
+The ShuffleNet variant achieved $39.7 \pm 1.06\%$, representing a minor trade-off in accuracy for a good reduction in deployment memory footprint.

-Despite replay-based methods having partial access to past data, all CLOD techniques still train only on the current task, leading to a Final mAP lower than cumulatively training on all available data.
-This highlights the need for further advancements in state-of-the-art CLOD methods.
+Although the replay-based methods have partial access to previous data, all the CLOD techniques perform training only on the current task's data, leading to a Final mAP lower than the case where training is done Cumulatively on all the available data.
+This trend is also evident in Fig.~\ref{fig:results}, where the per-task mAP of the best performing CLOD method (K-Means Replay (ResNet)) is compared against the Fine-Tuning and Cumulative Training's lower- and upper-bound.
+Replay partially mitigates catastrophic forgetting, but a significant gap remains, which motivates further research in CLOD architectures.

+To further evaluate robustness, we repeated the Cross-Domain experiments under two alternative task orders (reverse domains, reverse illumination and randomized).
+Our results, reported in Table~\ref{tab:task_order_mean}, show a consistent trend, with K-Means Replay achieving again the best performance among all the CLOD strategies.